c. late 1965

 The guy Ed Seeman, whom FZ mentioned in his discussion of the cough drop commercial, gets mentioned in the opening credits of the film Burnt Weeny Sandwich.

-Jon Naurin, Patrick Neve, John Henley
+Additional Informants: Jon Naurin, Patrick Neve, John Henley, Marco Ricci

 Spring-Summer, 1967

-Garrick Theater, NYC, NY
+Garrick Theatre, NYC, NY

 Filmed by Ed Seeman, Ray Favata and Tom Mangravete

-FZ (wearing the PIPCO T-Shirt and playing a Trini Lopez Standard Gibson E-335 guitar) & The Mothers Of Invention playing on stage at the Garrick Theater, ripping off their own albums covers and playing with dolls.
+Includes attrocities on stage, shots of the audience, The Mothers on stage, FZ playing the Gibson Switchmaster ES-5, FZ wearing the PIPCO T-Shirt and playing a Trini Lopez Standard Gibson E-335, The Mothers Of Invention ripping off their own albums covers and playing with dolls.

 c.
 July 18, 1967